/ 2020

 As I embarked on this journey, it became evident that the notion of a studio transcended its physical existence and extended into the realm of the mind and the creative process.

-It was through this perspective shift that I began to perceive the studio as a dynamic
+It was through this perspective shift that I began to perceive the studio as an

 Photo Lin Chun Yao